mmalecki/extrusion-feet/README.md

+# Extrusion feet
+Generate feet for aluminium extrusions with OpenSCAD.

-# Prusa i3 hard feet
+## Prusa i3 hard feet
 It is widely accepted that, if using a heavy base (such as a paver stone) for your Prusa i3, it is better to use hard feet that are able to transfer vibrations onto the mass, as opposed to the vibration-dampening stock feet.